builtinbruges/builtinbruges.com/site/_posts/2013-08-08-using-ajax-content-in-jekyll.md

 ---
-title: Using Ajax URL's in Jekyll websites
+title: Using Ajax Content in Jekyll websites
 layout: post
 ---
 This post is a follow-up to my previous post, ["Using traditional URLs in Javascript web applications"][previous-post-url].